-The museum’s Arts of Asia collection consists primarily of work from four areas: China; India and Southeast Asia; Japan; and Korea.
-After the MFAH launched an initiative to create dedicated galleries for these collections, the first to open was the Arts of Korea Gallery in 2007.
+The Museum’s Arts of Asia collection consists primarily of work from four areas: China; India and Southeast Asia; Japan; and Korea.
+After the Museum launched an initiative to create dedicated galleries for these collections, the first to open was the Arts of Korea Gallery in 2007.
 With a great deal of support from Houston's local communities and valuable international partnerships, the gallery became a tremendous success.
 The Arts of India Gallery and Arts of China Gallery followed in 2009 and 2010, respectively, culminating with the Arts of Japan Gallery in 2012.

 In this suite of galleries, ancient and modern objects are presented alongside one another, engaging visitors in a dialogue that conveys artistic and cultural continuity.